-Round Robin Reading (RRR) has been a classroom staple for over 200 years and an activity that over half of K-8 teachers report using in one of its many forms, such as Popcorn Reading.
-RRR's popularity endures, despite overwhelming criticism that the practice is ineffective for its stated purpose: enhancing fluency, word decoding, and comprehension.
-Cecile Somme echoes that perspective in Popcorn Reading: The Need to Encourage Reflective Practice: "Popcorn reading is one of the sure-fire ways to get kids who are already hesitant about reading to really hate reading."
+Round robin reading (RRR) has been a classroom staple for over 200 years and an activity that over half of K–8 teachers report using in one of its many forms, such as popcorn reading.
+RRR’s popularity endures despite the evidence that the practice is ineffective for its stated purpose: enhancing fluency, word decoding, and comprehension.
+Cecile Somme makes a good point in Popcorn Reading: The Need to Encourage Reflective Practice: “Popcorn reading is one of the sure-fire ways to get kids who are already hesitant about reading to really hate reading.”

 Facts About Round Robin Reading

-In RRR, students read orally from a common text, one child after another, while the rest of the class follows along in their copies of the text.
-Several spinoffs of the technique offer negligible advantages over RRR, if any.
+In RRR, students read orally from a common text, one child after another, while the other students follow along in their copies of the text.
+Several variations on the technique offer negligible advantages over RRR, if any.
 They simply differ in how the reading transition occurs:

 - Popcorn Reading: A student reads orally for a time, and then calls out “popcorn” before selecting another student in class to read.

-- Combat Reading: A kid nominates a classmate to read in the attempt to catch a peer off task, explains Gwynne Ash and Melanie Kuhn in their chapter of Fluency Instruction: Research-Based Best Practices.
+- Combat Reading: A kid nominates a classmate to read in an attempt to catch the peer off task, explain Gwynne Ash and Melanie Kuhn in their chapter in Fluency Instruction: Research-Based Best Practices.

 - Popsicle Stick Reading: Student names are written on Popsicle sticks and placed in a can.
 The learner whose name is drawn reads next.

-- Touch Go Reading: As described by Professor Cecile Somme, the instructor taps a child when it's his or her turn to read.
+- Touch Go Reading: As described by Somme, the instructor taps a child when it’s his or her turn to read.

 - Sabotages fluency and pronunciation.
 Struggling readers model poor fluency skills and pronunciation.
 When instructors correct errors, fluency is further compromised.

-To be clear, oral reading does improve fluency, comprehension and word recognition (though silent/independent reading should occur far more frequently as students advance into the later grades).
+To be clear, oral reading in other formats does improve students’ fluency, comprehension, and word recognition, though silent or independent reading should occur far more frequently as students advance into the later grades.
 Fortunately, other oral reading activities offer significant advantages over RRR and its cousins.
-As you'll see in the list below, many of them share similar features.
+As you’ll see in the list below, many of them share similar features.

 11 Better Approaches

-Two-person student teams alternate reading aloud, switching each time there is a new paragraph.
+2. Partner Reading: Two-person student teams alternate reading aloud, switching each time there’s a new paragraph.
 Or they can read each section at the same time.

-For added scaffolding, frontload silent individual reading with vocabulary instruction, a plot overview, an anticipation guide, or KWL+ activity.
+4. Silent Reading: For added scaffolding, front-load silent individual reading with vocabulary instruction, a plot overview, an anticipation guide, or KWL+ activity.

-Students "echo" back what the teacher reads, mimicking her pacing and inflections.
+6. Echo Reading: Students echo back what the teacher reads, mimicking his or her pacing and inflections.

 - Read orally with hysterical enthusiasm